ciber-lab/volan-yolo/README.md

 ## **Introduction**

-Project Volan2018 aims at extracting accurate and prompt information on the disaster-affected objects from aerial visual data during disasters.
+Project Volan v.2018 aims at extracting accurate and prompt information on the disaster-affected objects from aerial visual data during disasters.
 Particularly, a CNN model, YOLO, is used to detect classes including car, undamaged roof, damaged roof, vegetation, debris, and flooded area.
 A detailed description of the methodology and dataset are described in the following article.

 ## Article